10 Things We No Longer See on Airplanes

 9. Peruvian Art

 Speaking of Braniff, the fashion-forward airline also hired architect Alexander Girard to brighten up their fleet—what they called “the end of the plain plane.”
 Girard incorporated a monochromatic color scheme in which each plane was painted one very bright color (bright green, for example).
 When the company expanded their routes into Latin America, authentic art pieces from Brazil, Mexico, and Peru were added as finishing touches inside the aircraft.

 10. A Window at the End of Each Row of Seats

 The size, shape and placement of the windows on a plane are carefully designed to maintain the structural integrity of the aircraft.
 Windows that are too large would require a much higher level of pressurization in the cabin air.
-Rounded corners are less likely to develop fatigue cracks, and the space between windows is engineered so that the fuselage still remains sturdy.
-The windows are installed into the plane while it is still an empty shell, and are normally designed for a particular seat configuration and “pitch” (the distance from any seat to the exact point on the seat in front of or behind it).
+Rounded windows are less likely to develop fatigue cracks, and the space between windows is engineered so that the fuselage still remains sturdy.
+The windows installed into the plane while it is still an empty shell, and are normally designed for a particular seat configuration and “pitch” (the distance from any seat to the exact point on the seat in front of or behind it).

-In the good ol’ days, the standard seat pitch in Economy Class was 34 inches, but today the average is closer to 31 inches.
-Once an airline buys a craft, they’re free to configure the seats inside however they please, and these days that means “crowded.”
+In the good ol’ days, the standard seat pitch in Economy Class was 34 inches, but today the norm is closer to 31 inches.
+Once an airline buys a craft, they’re free to are configure the seats inside however they please, and these days that means “crowded.”
 Seats are revenue-generators, so over the years companies have added more rows inside their planes, which means that sometimes even when you’re assigned an official window seat, you might get just a sliver of glass at the back of your shoulder.